Chad Stahelski's unrealized projects: Shibumi

-On August 4, 2021, Stahelski was set to direct the feature film adaptation of Trevanian’s thriller novel Shibumi with Stahelski, Alex Young and Jason Spitz are producing through 87Eleven Entertainment and Warner Bros.
+On August 4, 2021, Stahelski was set to direct the feature film adaptation of Trevanian's thriller novel Shibumi with Stahelski, Alex Young and Jason Spitz are producing through 87Eleven Entertainment and Warner Bros.
 Pictures distributing the film, and on August 18, 2022, Matthew Orton was hired to write the screenplay.

 Project Nemesis TV series

-On May 6, 2022, Stahelski was set to executive produce and direct Project Nemesis, the television series adaptation of Jeremy Robinson’s Nemesis Saga book series in collaboration with Neal H. Moritz’s Original Film & Sony Pictures Television.
+On May 6, 2022, Stahelski was set to executive produce and direct Project Nemesis, the television series adaptation of Jeremy Robinson's Nemesis Saga book series in collaboration with Neal H. Moritz’s Original Film & Sony Pictures Television.

 Black Samurai

-On October 20, 2022, Stahelski was set to direct the feature film adaptation of Marc Olden’s Black Samurai book series with Leigh Dana Jackson writing the screenplay, Stahelski, Alex Young and Jason Spitz are producing through 87Eleven Entertainment, John Schoenfelder and Russell Ackerman will produce through Addictive Pictures, Diane Crafford, Liza Fleissig and Andre Gaines of Cinemation Studios and Netflix distributing.
+On October 20, 2022, Stahelski was set to direct the feature film adaptation of Marc Olden's Black Samurai book series with Leigh Dana Jackson writing the screenplay, Stahelski, Alex Young and Jason Spitz are producing through 87Eleven Entertainment, John Schoenfelder and Russell Ackerman will produce through Addictive Pictures, Diane Crafford, Liza Fleissig and Andre Gaines of Cinemation Studios and Netflix distributing.

 Rainbow Six

-On January 17, 2023, Stahelski was set to direct the feature film adaptation of Tom Clancy’s Rainbow Six novel with Michael B. Jordan reprising his Without Remorse character John Clark and executive producing with Elizabeth Raparo through Outlier Society, Stahelski, Alex Young and Jason Spitz through 87Eleven Entertainment, Akiva Goldsman & Greg Lessans through Weed Road Pictures, plus Josh Appelbaum & Andre Nemec through The Saw Mill and Paramount Pictures distributing the film’s theatrical release, and in February that same year, Daniel Fajemisin-Duncan and Marlon Smith was hired to write the screenplay.
+On January 17, 2023, Stahelski was set to direct the feature film adaptation of Tom Clancy’s Rainbow Six novel with Michael B. Jordan reprising his Without Remorse character John Clark and executive producing with Elizabeth Raparo through Outlier Society, Stahelski, Alex Young and Jason Spitz through 87Eleven Entertainment, Akiva Goldsman & Greg Lessans through Weed Road Pictures, plus Josh Appelbaum & Andre Nemec through The Saw Mill and Paramount Pictures distributing the film's theatrical release, and in February that same year, Daniel Fajemisin-Duncan and Marlon Smith was hired to write the screenplay.

 Vice City TV series

-On March 9, 2023, Stahelski was set to executive produce and direct Darnell Metayer and Josh Peters series Vice City for Paramount+ in collaboration with 50 Cent’s G-Unit Film & Television, Lionsgate Television, & Paramount Television Studios.
+On March 9, 2023, Stahelski was set to executive produce and direct Darnell Metayer and Josh Peters series Vice City for Paramount+ in collaboration with 50 Cent’s G-Unit, Lionsgate Television, & Paramount Television Studios.

 Untitled Star Wars movie trilogy

-On January 2024, Stahelski revealed that he has story ideas for a Star Wars trilogy.
+In January 2024, Stahelski revealed that he has story ideas for a Star Wars trilogy.

 Joe Ledger TV series

-On August 29, 2024, Stahelski was set to executive produce the television series adaptation of Jonathan Maberry’s Joe Ledger book series through 87eleven Entertainment.
+On August 29, 2024, Stahelski was set to executive produce the television series adaptation of Jonathan Maberry's Joe Ledger book series through 87eleven Entertainment.